o3de/o3de.org/content/docs/tools-ui/component-library/uidev-scrollbar-component.md

 ## Scrollbar with dark style<a name="scrollbar-dark-style"></a>

-Use `AzQtComponents::ScrollBar::applyDarkStyle` to make the scrollbar more visible on light backgrounds\.
+Use `AzQtComponents::ScrollBar::applyDarkStyle` to make the scrollbar more visible on light backgrounds.

- `ScrollBar::applyLightStyle` reverts the scrollbar back to the default style\.
+ `ScrollBar::applyLightStyle` reverts the scrollbar back to the default style.

  **Example**